COMMON CORE Benchmarks

 - Assess students with various item types: constructed response, evidence-based selected-response items, and selected-response items.

-- Give teachers valuable feedback about student understanding of the Common Core at four checkpoints throughout the school year.
+- Gain valuable feedback about student understanding of the Common Core.

-- Take the guesswork out of determining which Common Core standards should be assessed, and when.
+- Better determine which Common Core standards should be assessed, and when.

-- Address a range of cognitive demand (Depth of Knowledge) in each form.
+- Address a range of cognitive demand (Webb's Depth of Knowledge) in each form.